 6. Enjoy an enchanting evening listening to covers of Rihanna at this Candlelight concert

 Manchester Cathedral will shine brighter than a diamond for this extraordinary tribute to Rihanna this October.
 As one of music’s biggest hitmakers, there is no shortage of smash songs at this candlelit concert.
 From “Pon de Replay” and “Umbrella” to “We Found Love” and “Work”, some of the star’s most beloved bops will be performed by a string quartet while thousands of candles illuminate one of Manchester’s most iconic landmarks.
+It’s also worth mentioning that at this Candlelight concert (and a number of others), guests will be treated to delicious diamond shaped Toblerone Truffles during the show.

 7. Spot hidden monsters around the city centre